My personal interests are varied and range from cooking to writing to photography.

 If you want to build a team, then make sure you understand exactly how the company's team structure works.
 Some will still require you to make your own personal sales while others won't.

 This business model has been going on for decades.
-The success of large companies such as Tupperware and Amway were built almost entirely on the party plan business model.
+The success of large companies such as Tupperware and Amway was built almost entirely on the party plan business model.
 It's a good way for many people to work in their local area, choosing the hours they work.
-However, it can be difficult to stay motivated while you build up your list of people who can regularly hold parties for you, or until you've found the winning formula to keep your diary full.
+However, it can be difficult to stay motivated while you build up your list of people who can regularly hold parties for you or until you've found the winning formula to keep your diary full.

 There are dozens of party plan companies, so pick one carefully and ensure you will enjoy selling their range of products.
 Below is a list of UK Party Plan Companies to help you know what's out there and to see at a glance how much they might cost you to get started.